Skip to main content

 });

-const result = await generateObject(input);
+const result = await generateObject({

-const answer: number = result.object.answer; // type-safe
+const answer: number = result.object.answer; // typed as Math$AdditionOut.answer

 Benefits

-1. Compile-time safety — TypeScript flags prop-shape mismatches before runtime.
+1. Compile-time safety: TypeScript flags prop-shape mismatches before runtime.

-2. IDE support — autocomplete and inline descriptions on props and outputs.
+2. IDE support: autocomplete and inline descriptions on props and outputs.

-4. Documentation — JSON Schema descriptions flow through to TS JSDoc comments.
+4. Documentation: JSON Schema descriptions flow through to TS JSDoc comments.

 Best practices